 Organise your audio setup

-If you have an HDTV on your TV, and your Mac has HDMI or a Thunderbolt port you should be able to send the audio from your computer to your TV via the cable.
+If you have a HD TV and your Mac has HDMI or a Thunderbolt port, you should be able to send the audio from your computer to your TV via the cable.

-If your Mac just has a Mini DisplayPort (not Thunderbolt) or an older port it may not be able to send audio to your HDTV so you will probably need to use an AUX cable to hook up the Mac and laptop in addition to the other adaptor.
+If your Mac only has a Mini DisplayPort (not Thunderbolt) or an older port it may not be able to send audio to your TV so you will probably need to use an AUX cable to hook up the Mac and laptop in addition to the other adaptor.

 If you want to mirror the Mac display choose Mirror Display, otherwise arrange your displays by dragging them - the one with the white bar at the top will be the main display.
 So if you want that to be the TV then make sure the white bar appears on the new screen.